Communicating PVAAS to Your School Board and Community

 Communicate District and School Goals and Objectives

-- Communicate expectations for PVAAS data usage at the district and building levels to make data-informed decisions.
+- Communicate expectations for PVAAS data usage at the district/LEA and school levels to make data-informed decisions.

 - Develop a process for report analysis at the district, building, grade and student levels.